sofiazcoaga/conways-game-of-life/README.md

 # Conway's Game of Life
 This project intends to be an MVP for the known [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+It is developed in Rust language and makes use of the `macroquad` library for games.

 # Requirements
 - cargo installed